-Previously, I worked in the Interactive Systems group at the University of Duisburg-Essen on recommender systems, after obtaining my diploma (M.Sc. equivalent) there in Applied Computer Sciences.
-I also did internships at HSBC and at Microsoft.
-In my free time, over a duration of 5 years, I developed a 2D real-time strategy game called Sorades – Die Befreiung, which won the Newcomer Award at the German Game Developer Award 2006.
-My other interests include photography, travelling, and cruising the skies!
+My academic work at the Social Robotics Lab in Freiburg was mainly funded by the EU FP7 project SPENCER, which involved deploying a first-of-its-kind autonomous service robot in a crowded airport environment.
+Earlier, over a duration of 5 years in my free time, I developed a 2D real-time strategy game called Sorades – Die Befreiung, which won the Newcomer Award at the German Game Developer Award 2006.
+My other interests include photography, travelling, and aviation.

 September 2018: Two workshop papers (joint work led by István Sárandi, RWTH Aachen) accepted at ECCV’18 and IROS’18 on Synthetic Occlusion Augmentation for 3D Human Pose Estimation.
 We won the PoseTrack 3D challenge at ECCV!